-- 12.3.1 Four or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed by Athletes or other Persons affiliated with a National Federation within a 12-month period in conducted ICF Anti-Dopina by the or Organisations other than the National Federation or its National Anti-Doping Organisation.
-In such event the ICF may in its discretion elect to: (a) ban all officials from that National Federation for participation in any ICF activities for a period of up to two years and/or (b) fine the National Federation in an amount up to € 15.000 Euros.
-(For purposes of this Rule, any fine paid pursuant to Rule 12.3.2 shall be credited against any fine assessed.) - 12.3.1.1 If four or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed in addition to the violations described in Article 12.3.1 by Athletes or other Persons affiliated with a National Federation within a 12-month period in testing conducted by the ICF or Anti-Doping Organisations other than the National Federation or its National Anti-Doping Organisation, then the ICF may suspend that National Federation's membership for a period of up to 4 years. - 12.3.2 More than one Athlete or other Person from a National Federation commits an Anti-Doping Rule violation during an International Event.
+- 12.3.1 Four or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed by Athletes or other Persons affiliated with a National Federation within a 12-month period in ICF Testing conducted by the or Anti-Doping event the Organisations.
+In such ICF may in discretion elect to: (a) ban all officials and/or all athletes from that National Federation for participation in any ICF activities for a period of up to two years, (b) suspend that National Federation's membership for a period of up to 4 years, and/or (c) fine the National Federation in an amount up to € 15.000 Euros.
+(For purposes of this Rule, any fine paid pursuant to Rule 12.3.2 shall be credited against any fine assessed.) - 12.3.2 More than one Athlete or other Person from a National Federation commits an Anti-Doping Rule violation during an International Event.
 In such event the ICF may fine that National Federation in an amount up to € 15.000 Euros. - 12.3.3 A National Federation has failed to make diligent efforts to keep the ICF informed about an Athlete's whereabouts after receiving a request for that information from the ICF.
-In such event ICF may fine the National Federation in an amount up to \leqslant 5.000 Euros per Athlete in addition to all of the ICF costs incurred in Testing that National Federation's Athletes.
+In such event ICF may fine the National Federation in an amount up to € 5.000 Euros per Athlete in addition to all of the ICF costs incurred in Testing that National Federation's Athletes.